Home GastronomyMy favorite Italian restaurants in Paris

 Fuxia Marais (closed)

-To taste: the gnocchi al pesto (€13.50); the quinoa salad with chicken (€15); and above all, don’t miss the homemade tiramisu (€7.50) which is really to die for and is also super generous!!!!!!!
+To try: the gnocchi al pesto (13.50 €); the quinoa chicken salad (15 €); and above all, don’t miss the homemade tiramisu (7.50 €) which is really a killer and is also super generous!!!!!!!

-Thanks to Fuxia for this invitation.
+Thanks to the Fuxia brand for this invitation.

 Tested in 2019